 - Speaking of Bobsleigh, when those guys hop out of the sled at the end of the run, don't you want to ask them for help with a home improvement project?
 Or ask to borrow their lawnmower?
 They look like my neighbors.

 - I don't think people were excited enough about the American results in the Nordic Combined.
 That was huge.
 And I hope people saw the heart-stoppingly close races in the Nordic Ski events.
-It's an oft-overlooked sport that produced some of the most incredible finishes.
-Me?
-Biased?
-No sir.
-But if you'll excuse me, I have to switch my wax to something softer due to the warm weather we've been having.

 The photo of Bill Demong's Nordic Combined finish was taken and kindly shared by Todd Hagemans.
 Thanks Todd!